Cavernous malformations

 When to see a doctor

-Seek medical help right away if you experience any symptoms of a seizure.
-Also get immediate medical help if you have symptoms that suggest a cerebral cavernous malformation or brain bleeding.
+Seek medical help right away if you have any symptoms of a seizure.
+Also get medical help right away if you have symptoms that suggest a cerebral cavernous malformation or brain bleeding.

 Causes